SoCrespo/OC-Python-P05/README.md

 1. MySQL must be installed on the user's computer.

-2. A database named 'openfoodfacts2020p5' has to exist on localhost.
+2. A database named 'openfoodfacts2020p5' must exist on localhost.

 3. User 'offuser' must be granted all privileges on this database.